giantswarm/docs/src/content/getting-started/provision-your-first-workload-cluster/_index.md

   > cluster.yaml
 ```

-For backward compatibility, vintage cluster templating does not require the `--name` parameter.
+For backward compatibility, vintage cluster templating doesn't require the `--name` parameter.
 If no name is specified, a random one like `zekfaewnxh` will be generated.
 The `--name` parameter becomes required with CAPI clusters, but you can also use `--generate-name` if a random name is really desired.

 {{< /tab >}}
 {{< tab id="cluster-vintage-aws" for-impl="vintage_aws">}}